WylieYYYY/getinfo-csharp/README.md

 # Getinfo CSharp
 [![pipeline status](https://gitlab.com/WylieYYYY/getinfo-csharp/badges/master/pipeline.svg)](https://gitlab.com/WylieYYYY/getinfo-csharp/commits/master)
-Getinfo CSharp is a supplement for `getinfo.py` in [HK Service Map](https://gitlab.com/WylieYYYY/hk-service-map).
+Getinfo CSharp is a replacement for `getinfo.py` in [HK Service Map](https://gitlab.com/WylieYYYY/hk-service-map).
 Use this when the target device for generating `unitinfo.js` is not permitted to install Python interpreter for the default `getinfo.py` due to administrative right.
 ### Features:
 - Written in .NET Core 3.1, can be compiled for major platforms;
 - Executable is compiled so no installation is required on target device for `unitinfo.js` generation;